Monday, August 10, 2015

 Trivia: Sigrid Thornton was cast two days before shooting started

-From there, we jump back a few weeks to the start of the story, when Madeline convinces her hairdresser, Angela (Sigrid Thornton), to leave her nowhere job and become a fashion model.
-At first, Angela is apprehensive, but the promise of a $1,000 pay day (for half a day’s work) is too appealing to turn down.
-Angela's first gig, a cologne ad photographed by the eccentric Linsey (Hugh Keays-Byrne), proves a big success, and before she knows it, she's rubbing elbows with some very important people.
 Yet not everyone is happy with Angela's new career choice.
 Her puritanical mother (Julia Bailey), who equates modeling to prostitution, locks her out of the house, forcing Angela to move into Linsey’s studio (which she shares with a few others).
-What’s more, she's constantly being followed by her ex-boyfriend Daryl (Vincent Gil), who drives a Mr. Whippy Ice Cream van.
-Daryl is anxious to win Angela back, though she wants nothing to do with him.
-So, when it becomes apparent that Angela is being stalked, she assumes it's Daryl creeping around, and does everything she can to stay away from him.
-But is he truly the one pursuing her, or is it someone else altogether?
+What’s more, her ex-boyfriend Daryl (Vincent Gil), who drives a Mr. Whippy Ice Cream van, wants to win her back, and has taken to following her everywhere.
+So, when it becomes apparent that Angela is being stalked, she assumes it's Daryl creeping around.
+But is he truly the one pursuing her, or is it someone else?

-Forget what the U.S. promoters said: Snapshot is not a horror film.
-For long stretches, it isn’t even much of a thriller (aside from a few nerve-wracking scenes, like when Angela finds something quite creepy hiding under her bedcovers, it’s not until the end sequence that the excitement truly kicks in).
-For most of the movie's running time, the intensity takes a back seat to the film’s star, Sigrid Thornton, who perfectly portrays an innocent trying to navigate the sometimes seedy world of high fashion, where lecherous old men make promises to pretty young women they can’t possibly keep.
+For most of its runtime, the intensity takes a back seat to the film’s star, Sigrid Thornton, who perfectly portrays an innocent trying to navigate the sometimes seedy world of high fashion, where lecherous old men make promises to pretty young women they can’t possibly keep.
 Elmer (Robert Bruning), a friend of Madeline’s, is one such parasite.
-Having invited Angela over for dinner, he talks of introducing her to movie producers in America, and then tries to coerce the poor girl into stripping so he can photograph her.
-Sigrid Thornton, in what was her first major film role, is completely convincing as Angela, who’s far too quick to trust others, yet sharp enough to realize when she’s being scammed (she leaves before Elmer can take his pictures).
+Having invited Angela over for dinner, he talks of introducing her to movie producers in America, and then tries to coerce the poor girl into stripping so he can snap a few pictures.
+Sigrid Thornton, in what was her first major film role, is completely convincing as Angela, a girl far too quick to trust others, yet sharp enough to realize when she’s being scammed (she leaves before Elmer takes his photos).

 No comments: